 Ben and Maxine Miller Child Development Laboratory School

-The Department of Human Development and Family Studies operates a preschool program in the Ben and Maxine Miller Child Development Laboratory School.
+The Department of Human Development and Family Science operates a preschool program in the Ben and Maxine Miller Child Development Laboratory School.
 This program offers child development practica and student-teaching experiences, fulfills a need in the community for high-quality early education and child care and provides a site for child development and early education research.
 The laboratory school was awarded a level-four rating from Paths to QUALITY, which is the highest indicator of quality.

 Military Family Research Institute